By: Team SErebros Since: Aug 2019 Licence: MIT

 -

-instance has reference to twoSpecificModeParser
+ParserManagerinstance has reference to twoSpecificModeParserobjects -

 When user enters a keystroke, the

-which holds current mode commands are accessed based on internal state. -
+SpecificModeParserwhich holds switch commands orSpecificModeParserwhich holds current mode commands are accessed based on internal state. -

 Internal State consists of booleans: gameIsOver, bankLoaded and enumeration ModeEnum: HOME, OPEN, GAME, SETTINGS